0xSero/partisia-docs/docs/pbc-as-a-second-layer-live-example-ethereum.md

 # Test the live example of a voting contract with PBC as second layer from ethereum testnet

 ---
 **NOTE**
-Before you can live test the example of ours, you need to have a the following setup:
+Before you can live test the example of ours, you need the following setup:

 1. You should have a [testnet](testnet.md) [PBC account with gas](byoc.md)
 2. You should also have a test ethereum account with gas on the Goerli testnet.
 To get some gas on Goerli testnet we used the [Goerli PoW Faucet](https://goerli-faucet.pk910.de/)